Is Secondary Glazing Any Good? Yes – Here’s Why!

 Retain your home’s character

 Nothing looks worse on a period property than poorly-made uPVC double-glazed windows.
+In fact, many listed buildings don’t allow you to make the switch to double glazing at all.
 But the alternative means sticking with single-glazed windows that let heat escape – and cold air and noise pollution seep in.

 Fortunately, there’s another solution.
 Secondary glazing complements your original windows, providing them with extra thermal and sound insulation, just as double-glazed windows would.
 Incredibly discreet, secondary glazing lets your windows’ character shine through – and retain all the benefits.